 Growing Peat Free

-At the end of last year Kimberley Nurseries switched from low peat compost to peat free.
+In our first 6 months at Kimberley Nurseries we switched from low peat compost to peat free.
 It is a choice we were happy to make and to do so ahead of government deadlines.

 It is, however, a decision that we have not taken lightly and have undertaken extensive research to have the confidence to take this step.
 As a relatively small operation, we have not only performed our own assessments but have also consulted with several other major growers in the industry who have conducted two to three year long trials and have been very generous in their information sharing.
 The RHS have also assisted us with our research.

-Coir is a natural waste biproduct of the coconut industry.
-It is transported by sea primarily from India and Sri Lanka.
-It has a smaller carbon footprint than peat extraction.
+We are often asked about the eco credentials of coir.
+It is a natural waste biproduct of the coconut industry.
+It is transported by sea, primarily from India and Sri Lanka.
+It has a far smaller carbon footprint than peat extraction.

 However, few things are black and white.
 Currently coir is not the perfect solution.
 It is often bleached and chemically treated before being shipped.
 Coir was also traditionally used to replenish the soil in the local areas it is produced in, so the industry has left many of the landscapes in those areas with impoverished soils.
 We need to think of this switch to peat free as a necessary journey from unsustainable to sustainable, with some compromises on the way to that goal.
 Like any journey, the more prepared and positive we are, the better it will be.